- Existing pay transparency laws in Denmark: The Danish Equal Pay Act (Ligelønsloven)

 Key difference from current Danish law: Today, employees can request this information only if they suspect discrimination (Section 32).
 Under the Directive, it becomes a proactive right, available to all employees.
 This represents a significant expansion of employee transparency rights.

-3. Gender pay gap reporting (for companies with 100+ employees, phased)
+3. Gender pay gap reporting timelines

 Unlike Denmark's current flexible approach, reports must follow a standardised format specified by the Directive, ensuring comparability across organisations.
+Gender pay gap reports must also be publicly disclosed — a significant change from Denmark's current internal-only reporting model.

 What must be reported: